richardbiely/gaia-ecs/README.md

  .None<Player>(); // ... and no Player component...
 ```

 Query behavior can also be modified by setting constraints.
-By default only enabled entities are taken into account.
-However, by changing constraints we can filter disabled entities exclusively or make the query consider both enabled and disabled entities at the same time:
+By default, only enabled entities are taken into account.
+However, by changing constraints, we can filter disabled entities exclusively or make the query consider both enabled and disabled entities at the same time:

 ```cpp
 ecs::Entity e1, e2;